AirshiftMedia/OpenMOS/README.md

 * [ ]  Profile 6
 * [ ]  Profile 7

-For more information about the MOS protocol, see https://www.mosprotocol.com
+As an experimental feature, the Profile 5 roCtrl will be implemented in a way that it can support IoT device control using MQTT protocol.
+An example use case is the red light control.

-This project is not affiliated with MOS Group.
+For more information about the MOS protocol, see https://www.mosprotocol.com This project is not affiliated with MOS Group.